Chinese New Year 2026: When is Spring Festival, Date, Holiday, Calendar, Zodiac Sign

 Chinese New Year Lunar Calendar

 Traditional Chinese festivals are based on the Lunar Calendar.
-The Spring Festival in 2025 will be on January 29th in the solar calendar, also known as Layuesanshi in Chinese (腊月三十).
-Its lunar calendar is on January 1st and the Chinese typically call it Danianchuyi (大年初一).
+The Spring Festival in 2026 will be on February 17th in the solar calendar.
+Its lunar calendar is on January 1st, and the Chinese typically call it Danianchuyi (大年初一).

 Solar Calendar Lunar Calendar Chinese Meaning